darren-huang/debugUltTicTacToe/README.md

 ### Running the JUnit4 Unit & Integration tests
 Before we set off bug hunting lets run the provided tests and see which one(s) fail
 1. Open `TicTacToeBoardTest.java` in IntelliJ and look at line 6
 1. To the left of `public class TicTacToeBoardTest {` you should see a green arrow.
-Click it and select `Create 'TicTacToeBoardTest'... > OK`
+Click it and select `Create 'TicTacToeBoardTest'... > OK` // Alternatively you can also right click the `TicTacToeBoardTest.java` file on the left and select `Create 'TicTacToeBoardTest'... > OK`
 1. Now on the toolbar at the top (right below the `File, Edit, View..` row) you should see a green "►" button.
 Click this to run all the tests.
 One test should fail!

 Here is a quick explanation of what we just did: Every time we click the "►" button we tell IntelliJ to run a "Run Configuration" which tells IntelliJ what code to run and how to run it.
 If you see the drop-down menu next to the "►" we can select which "Run Configuration" to run.
 When we right click a file and select the "►" run option, we tell Intellij just to run the main method of that file.